onedata/onedata-documentation/docs/user-guide/data.md

 ### File ID

-File ID is a unique, global identifier associated with a file or directory and can be used universally in the [REST](#rest-api) and [CDMI](#cdmi) APIs.
+File ID is a unique, global identifier associated with a file or directory.
+You can universally utilize it in the [REST](#rest-api) and [CDMI](#cdmi) APIs.
-There are several ways to find out the File ID of given file or directory:
+To find out the File ID of a given file or directory, you have several options:

 [Web GUI](#web-gui) — the `File ID` can be obtained using the **Information** action in the file/directory context menu: